vl-pavlov/learn-go/README.md

 # 🎓 Learn Go as soon as possible

 Go, also known as Golang, is an open-source programming language developed in 2007 by Robert Griesemer, Rob Pike, and Ken Thompson at Google.
 It was designed to be efficient, easy to learn, and to provide support for modern hardware architectures.
+Go is often used for building large-scale distributed systems and high-performance applications.

+This guide aims to provide a structured path for learning Go, from the basics to more advanced topics.

 ## 000. Basics